cypress-io/cypress-documentation/content/guides/overview/choosing-testing-type.md

 with third-party APIs and services.
 These types of tests are great at making sure your entire app is functioning as a cohesive whole.

-Cypress runs e2e tests the same way users interact with your app by using a real browser, visiting URLs, viewing content, clicking on links and buttons, etc.
-Testing this way helps ensure your tests and the user's experience are the same.
+Cypress runs end-to-end tests the same way users interact with your app by using a real browser, visiting URLs, viewing content, clicking on links and buttons, etc. Testing this way helps ensure your tests and the user's experience are the same.

 Writing end-to-end tests in Cypress can be done by developers building the application, specialized testing engineers, or a quality assurance team